ChaituCR07/Teaching_Assistant_Agent/README.md

 # Teaching Assistant Agent (FIP)

-An AI-powered Teaching Assistant application that utilizes **Retrieval-Augmented Generation (RAG)** to index educational materials (PDFs) and answer student queries accurately using LangChain, HuggingFace embeddings, Chroma Vector Database, and Groq LLMs.
+An AI-powered Teaching Assistant application that utilizes **Retrieval-Augmented Generation (RAG)** and **LangGraph Workflows** to answer student queries for the C Programming course at DSATM, Bangalore.
+Built with LangChain, LangGraph, HuggingFace embeddings, Chroma Vector Database, DuckDuckGo web search, and Groq LLMs.

 ---